 In our practice, we also rely on customer reviews to know better how our products serve.
 For example, when we created an initial version of the referral management software for RefDental, customers left their feedback.

 Thanks to customers’ reviews, we understood that the solution needs improvements.
 So, we added a new platform role, namely the patient, and a convenient booking system.
 Check the video below to see how the final solution works.

-Startups put a lot of effort into connecting with the target audience.
-So, the best way to show your MVP to potential users is a landing page.
+MVP startups put a lot of effort into connecting with the target audience.
+So, a landing page is the best way to show your MVP to potential users.
 It demonstrates the primary features of your product.
 Also, it allows you to gather users’ emails and contact them in case you need more information.

-Landing pages are helpful for MVP testing because they include only the basic features you need to present to your audience.
-Also, landing pages help to collect important metrics that show the level of engagement in your product.
+Landing pages are helpful for startup testing MVP because they include only the basic features you need to present to your audience.
+Also, landing pages help collect essential metrics that show your product’s engagement level.
 With a landing page, you can do the following:

 - Offer several versions of your product;

 - Ask about how your MVP solves users’ problems.